Low-Rank Dynamic Mode Decomposition: An Exact and Tractable Solution: Introduction

-The equivalence of systems \eqref{eq:model_koopman_approx} and \eqref{eq:genericROM0} implies that $\prod_{i=1}^t\hat A_k=R(\prod_{i=1}^t S)L^\intercal$.
-We remark that if $S \in \Cr^{r \times r}$ is a block diagonal matrix and in particular a Jordan matrix, the on-line complexity to run reduced-model \eqref{eq:genericROM0} scales at worst in $\mathcal{O}(s^2T+rn)$ where $s$ denotes the maximum size of the blocks.
-In the case $S$ is a diagonal matrix, then trajectories of \eqref{eq:genericROM0} can be computed with the advantageous on-line complexity of $\mathcal{O}(rn)$, \ie linear in the ambient dimension $n$, linear in the reduced-model intrinsic dimension $r$ and independent of the trajectory length~$T$.
+The on-line complexity to compute this recursion is still $\mathcal{O}(Tr^2+rn)$.
+But assuming that $\hat {A}_k$ is diagonalizable\footnote{Diagonalizability is guaranteed if all the non-zero eigenvalues are distinct.
+However, this condition is only sufficient and the class of diagonalizable matrices is larger \cite{Horn12}.}, we have $S =\textrm{diag}(\lambda_1,\cdots, \lambda_r)$ and system~\eqref{eq:genericROM0} becomes

-To enjoy this low on-line computational effort, it is first necessary to compute off-line a proper matrix $\hat A_k$ in \eqref{eq:model_koopman_approx} and deduce parameters $R,\,L$ and $S$ at the core of reduced model \eqref{eq:genericROM0}.
-We will refer to the term off-line complexity for the latter computational cost.
-A standard choice for $\hat A_k$ is to select the best trajectory approximations in the $\ell_2$-norm, for initial conditions in the set $\Theta \subset \Rr^n$: matrix $\hat A_k$ in \eqref{eq:model_koopman_approx} targets the solution of the following minimisation problem
+where $\lambda_i \in \Cr$ is the $i$-th (non-zero) eigenvalue of $\hat {A}_k$.
+This reduced-model possesses a very desirable on-line complexity of $\mathcal{O}(rn)$, \ie linear in the ambient dimension $n$, linear in the reduced-model intrinsic dimension $r$ and independent of the trajectory length~$T$. \\

-where $\|\cdot\|_2$ denotes the $\ell_2$-norm.
-A reduced model of the form of \eqref{eq:genericROM0} based on a low-rank minimiser of \eqref{eq:target} can then be deduced from its eigen-decomposition: $R$ and $L$ are set as the right and left eigen-vectors and $S$ as the matrix of eigen-values. \\
+The key of reduced modeling is to find a ``good'' tradeoff between the on-line complexity and the accuracy of the approximation.
+As shown previously, the low on-line computational effort is obtained by a proper factorization of the low-rank matrix $\hat A_k$.
+Thus, in an off-line stage, it remains to {\it i)}~search $\hat A_k$ within the family of low-rank matrices which yields the ``best'' approximation~\eqref{eq:model_koopman_approx}, {\it ii)}~compute the SVD or EVD based factorization of $\hat A_k$.
+We will refer to the computational cost associated to these two steps as {\it off-line complexity}.

-Since we focus on non-intrusive {\it data-driven} approaches, we will assume that we do not know the exact form of $f_t$ in \eqref{eq:model_init} and we only have access to a set of representative trajectories $\{x_t(\theta_i)\}_{t=1}^T$, $i=1,...,N$ so-called \textit{snapshots}, obtained by running the high-dimensional system for $N$ different initial conditions $\{\theta_i\}_{i=1}^N$ in the set $\Theta$.
-Using these snapshots, we consider a discretised version of \eqref{eq:target}, which corresponds to the constrained optimisation problem studied in \cite{Chen12,Jovanovic12}: matrix $\hat A_k$ now targets the solution
+A standard choice is to select $\hat A_k$ inducing the best trajectory approximation in the $\ell_2$-norm sense, for initial conditions in the set $\Theta \subset \Rr^n$: matrix $\hat A_k$ in \eqref{eq:model_koopman_approx} targets the solution of the following minimization problem for some given $k \le n $: where $\|\cdot\|_2$ denotes the $\ell_2$-norm.
+Since we focus on {\it data-driven} approaches, we assume that we do not know the exact form of $f_t$ in~\eqref{eq:model_init} and we only have access to a set of representative trajectories $\{x_t(\theta_i)\}_{t=1}^T$, $i=1,...,N$ so-called \textit{snapshots}, obtained by running the high-dimensional system for $N$ different initial conditions $\{\theta_i\}_{i=1}^N$ in the set $\Theta$.
+Using these snapshots, we consider a discretized version of~\eqref{eq:target}, which corresponds to the constrained optimization problem studied in \cite{Chen12,Jovanovic12,wynn2013optimal}: matrix $\hat A_k$ now targets the solution